open/close all folders

 - Alvin actually the Treacherous the Peaceable But Honest Farmer giving Hiccup a fencing lesson towards the beginning of the book.
 A Bait the Dog moment or an attempt to see how tough his archnemesis is?

 - Also how in the cave he switches from "nice" to Faux Affably Evil when they find a door to Grimbeard's real treasure.
+When Hiccup, injured with his right arm in a sling, tries to apply logic and point out that Grimbeard's trap will kill them all, Alvin presses the Stormblade into Hiccup's chest and threatens to kill him and Fishlegs, unless the door opens.

 - Grimbeard the Ghastly's booby traps.